splunk/splunk-aws-project-trumpet/cloudtrail-serverless/README.md

+## NOTES
-## NOTE: Replace 'naive' logger with CT Grazer once it is open sourced
+Replace 'naive' logger with CT Grazer once it is open sourced

+If config is set up, we should leverage the existing bucket

+If cloudtrail is set up, we should leverage the existing bucket

+If a region is at it's maximum amount of trails, CF template for new trail will fail, use existing

 # How to use